ag-computational-bio/kubernetes-course/Kubernetes-1-GettingStarted.md

 - Use `kubectl logs <podname> -n <namespace>` to get the logs of the pod.
 - Login to the pod via an interactive session `kubectl exec -it <podname> -n <namespace> -- sh`

-Tip: You can change your context for a default namespace with `kubectl config set-context --current --namespace=<insert-namespace-name-here>`.
+Tip: You can update your default context for another namespace with `kubectl config set-context --current --namespace=<insert-namespace-name-here>`.
 If this is set to your specific namespace the `-n <namespace>` parameter can be omitted.

 ### 1 - (Excursus) Imperative use of kubectl